-These discs work as shock absorbers between the vertabrae of your spine, cushioning and supporting you as you move around.
+And as these discs work as shock absorbers between the vertabrae of your spine, cushioning and supporting you as you move around.

-So they are vital for keeping your back free from pain.
+They are vital for keeping your back free from pain.

-However they are also made up mostly of water.
+And they are also made up mostly of water.

 They are designed to lose some of this water as you move around before reabsorbing more water later to rehydrate themselves.